-· College Oral Traditions

-Traditional Folk Music of Northern New Mexico and Southern Colorado

-· Genealogy Studies

-• History of the Camino Real

-• Others as approved by UNM

-The Southwest Collection

-The Southwest Collection was acquired several years ago as a special collection for the library to help support the Southwest Studies degree program offered at UNM-Los Alamos.

-A grant awarded to the library in January 2001 by the National Endowment for the Humanities has allowed the library to become formally cataloged.
-Records for all items in the collection will be easily accessible through the on-line catalog.

-Since these are special collection materials, library staff will still have to retrieve the items from the collection for patrons.
-Books designated as "circulating" can be checked out for a period of two weeks.

-Books designated as "non-circulating" (rare and delicate items) can only be used in the library.
-Patrons wishing to use non-circulating books must make an appointment by calling the library at least 24 hours in advance.

-Associate of Arts in Studio Art

-About the Program

-This program provides students with the first two years of study toward a Bachelor's Degree in Fine Arts (BFA) at UNM Albuquerque Campus.
+9. Computer Technology (4 credit hours) CT102: Introduction to Microcomputers on the PC (4) 10.
+EDUCATION REQUIREMENTS (3 credits) LLSS 183: Introduction to Education in New Mexico (3) Note: Students planning to transfer to some New Mexico institutions will be required to take Field Experience (1) and Integrating Technology in the K-8 Classroom (2) with that institution either before or after transfer.
+Note: For students transferring to UNM-Albuquerque, Physical Education courses will not count as transfer credit.
+Some New Mexico institutions require a 1 credit hour physical education course that can be transferred.
+Please consult with the institution of your choice on its requirements for a Bachelor Degree Introductory Studies courses do not count toward fulfilling the requirements of this degree.
+Associate of Arts in Studio Art About the Program This program provides students with the first two years of study toward a Bachelor's Degree in Fine Arts (BFA) at UNM Albuquerque Campus.
 Courses and course sequences are designed to encourage the student's power of observation and aesthetic awareness.
 Simultaneously the student is taught technique and craft with which to use these powers creatively.
 There are a variety of career opportunities in the Arts.
 Each artist's career path is unique, which is part of the freedom that comes with being an artist.
 Most visual artists work individually in the studio.
 Other career options such as teaching, museum work and free-lance design are generally achieved with a higher degree.

-Specific Requirements

-1. A minimum of 66 credit hours with a minimum grade point average of 2.5.

-At least 15 of these 66 hours must be UNM-LA catalog credit courses taken in residence with a minimum grade point average of 3.0 in Art Studio/Art History courses.

-2. Writing and Speaking (9 credit hours)

-ENGL 101: Composition I: Exposition (3)

-ENGL 102: Composition II: Analysis & Argument (3)

-Elective: English course above 102

-3. Mathematics and Statistics (6 credit hours)

-Choose from the following:
+Specific Requirements 1.
+A minimum of 66 credit hours with a minimum grade point average of 2.5.
+At least 15 of these 66 hours must be UNM-LA catalog credit courses taken in residence with a minimum grade point average of 3.0 in Art Sudio/Art History courses.
+2. Writing and Speaking (9 credit hours) ENGL 101: Composition I: Exposition (3) ENGL 102: Composition II: Analysis & Argument (3) Elective: English course above 102 3.
+Mathematics and Statistics (6 credit hours) Choose from the following:

 MATH 107: Problems in College Algebra (1)

 and

 MATH 121: College Algebra (3)

 MATH 150: Pre-Calculus Mathematics (3)

 MATH 162: Calculus I (4)

 MATH 163: Calculus II (4)

 MATH 180: Elements of Calculus I (3)

 STAT 145: Introduction to Statistics (3)

-4. Behavioral Science/Social Science (3 credit hours) Select one course as specified from the UNM core curriculum.
+4. Behavioral Science/Social Science (3 credit hours)

+Select one course as specified from the core curriculum.

 5. Computer Science, Computer Technology or Information Technology (3 credit hours)

 6. Electives (3 credit hours)

 Select from one of the following groups:

-Communication and Journalism Foreign Language American Studies Philosophy
+Communication and Journalism

+Foreign Language American Studies Philosophy

 7. History (6 credit hours)

 HIST 101L: Western Civilization (3) HIST 102L: Western Civilization (3)

 8. Art History (9 credit hours)

-ARTH 201: History of Art I (3)

-ARTH 202: History of Art II (3)

-ARTH 250: Modern Art (3)
+ARTH 201: History of Art I (3) ARTH 202: History of Art II (3) ARTH 250: Modern Art (3)

 9. Art Studio Core courses (10 credit hours)

 ARTS 106: Drawing I (3)

-ARTS 121: Two -Dimensional Design (3)

-ARTS 122: Three-Dimensional Design (3)
+ARTS 121: Two -Dimensional Design (3) ARTS 122: Three-Dimensional Design (3)

-ARTS 298: Topics: Portfolio Preparation and
+ARTS 298: Topics: Portfolio Preparation and Presentation (1)

-Presentation (1)

-10. Art Studio Elective courses (12 credit hours) Select two from group A:
+10. Art Studio Elective courses (12 credit hours)

+Select two from group A:

 ARTS 130: Introduction to Electronic Art (3)

 ARTS 187: Photography I (3)

 ARTS 205: Drawing II (3)

 ARTS 206: Pastel - Introduction to an Abrasive Color Medium (3)

 ARTS 207: Painting I (3)

 ARTS 287: Black and White Photography (3)

 ARTS 288: Introduction to Color Photography (3)

 ARTS 298T: Topics (1-3)

 Select two from group B: